 Risk Sciences International (RSI), in cooperation with the Ontario Centre for Climate Impacts and Adaptation Resources, now Climate Risk Institute (CRI), released a workshop presentation report titled “Climate Change Adaptation for Infrastructure and Planning: Case Studies.”

-However, using the risk-based approach in decision-making and planning can guide local governments and communities in their climate adaptation plans and use engineering designs to adapt infrastructure to climate change.
-Robust data-gathering and monitoring of extreme climate events while carefully observing emerging trends will come with this approach.
+However, using a risk-based approach to decision-making and planning can guide local governments and communities in their climate adaptation plans and in engineering designs to adapt infrastructure to climate change.
+This approach will include robust data-gathering and monitoring of extreme climate events, while carefully observing emerging trends.

 Some of the highlights of the report include:

-- Importance of infrastructure resilience and the pathways towards it, which provides for legal responsibilities of local governments to protect and safeguard communities against disasters and severe weather events through infrastructures, use of warning systems, and application of soft (ecosystem-based) and hard engineering designs;
+- Importance of infrastructure resilience and the pathways towards it, which provide for legal responsibilities of local governments to protect and safeguard communities against disasters and severe weather events through infrastructures, use of warning systems, and application of soft (ecosystem-based) and complex engineering designs;

 - Use of municipal and land-use planning to reduce risk from climate change and realise opportunities from climate change;